devabe-code/StoryScape/README.md

 # StoryScape

-StoryScape is a public-domain immersive reading platform that turns classic books into episode-based reading experiences with optional ambient soundscapes.
+StoryScape is an immersive reading platform that turns classic books into episode-based reading experiences.

 ## Current Milestone